Aldair Baldé

-Aldair Adulai Djaló Baldé (born 31 January 1992), known as Aldair, is a professional footballer who plays as a winger for Macedonian First League club KF Gostivari.
+Aldair Adulai Djaló Baldé (born 31 January 1992), known as Aldair, is a professional footballer who plays as a winger for Cypriot Second Division club Nea Salamis Famagusta.
 Born in Portugal, he plays for the Guinea-Bissau national team.

 Club career

 Aldair joined Slovenian PrvaLiga side Olimpija Ljubljana on 15 July 2021.

 He joined Turkish club Bodrum on 14 July 2023.
 Aldair made his league debut for Bodrum against Giresunspor on 12 August 2023.

 International career

 Aldair was a youth international for Portugal before switching to Guinea Bissau for the 2017 Africa Cup of Nations.
 He made his debut in the opening 1–1 tie with Gabon on 14 January 2017.

 Career statistics

 International

 Scores and results list Guinea-Bissau's goal tally first, score column indicates score after each Aldair goal.